jianxiaoguo/pack-images-dev/buildpacks/go/README.md

 # Go Buildpack

 Compatible apps:
-- Go apps that use go-mod-vendor
+- Go apps that use go-mod-vendor, configure arch.txt in the app root directory and specify the arch, eg:arm64.

 ### Usage